Last updated on November 13th, 2018

 Did you know there are two winter solstices a year?
 One for the Northern Hemisphere and one for the Southern.
 This year, the solstice official time is at sunset on December 21nd at 4:23 pm.
 The day will be 6hrs and 51 minutes shorter than it was on the Summer Solstice in June.
 That is almost 7 hours less of daylight!

 Are you getting a little depressed?
 I’m not!
 I’m actually excited.
 You have to know how to take advantage of our tilted earth and all its possibilities.

 Here Are 5 Ways to Lighten up Your Winter Solstice:

-1. Visit a Planetarium.
-If the weather cooperates, bring out your Telescope and check out the stars.
+If the weather cooperates, bring out your telescope and check out the stars.
 If you don’t have a telescope, you can always rent one with the Minnesota Astronomical Society.
 They also have a few designated viewing areas just outside the cities.
 If the weather is not cooperating, go to a planetarium.
-We have 3.
+We have three.
 The Como Planetarium in St. Paul, the Bell Museum of Natural History in Minneapolis, and the Marshall W. Alworth Planetarium in Duluth.

 *We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.